nqpz/mult3plus1/README.md

 ## modulo

-Try running `stack run mult3plus1-modulo N`, where N is a positive integer.
+Try running `stack exec mult3plus1-modulo N`, where N is a positive integer.
 This program will try to find the fraction of all integers greater than 1 modulo $2^{N+1}$ that are guaranteed to become smaller when run through the calculation of the conjecture.
 The idea is that if